apache/apisix-website/blog/en/blog/2023/09/26/bi-weekly report.md

 image: https://static.apiseven.com/uploads/2023/09/25/Ttkq3Ecr_%E7%A4%BE%E5%8C%BA%E5%8F%8C%E5%91%A8%E6%8A%A5-%E5%85%AC%E4%BC%97%E5%8F%B7%E5%A4%B4%E5%9B%BE-%E8%8B%B1%E6%96%87.png
 ---

-> We have recently made fixes and improvements to certain features of Apache APISIX and APISIX Ingress Controller.
-These include providing native JSON data structure input support for the wasm plugin, adding UNIX socket listening support for the `chaitin-waf` plugin, and introducing the ability to remove the etcd dependency required by APISIX within the APISIX Ingress to reduce architectural complexity.
+> We have recently made fixes and improvements to certain features of Apache APISIX.
+These include utilizing xrpc to support the Dubbo protocol, enabling the recording of OpenTelemetry variables in the access_log, and allowing modification of request bodies in external plugins.
 For more details, please refer to the biweekly report.
 <!--truncate-->

 ## Introduction